Wild Woman Gathering

 This weekend is for you if you are longing to remember who you were before the world told you who to be.

-It is for you if your heart yearns for connection — to the land, to nature, to sisterhood.
+If your heart yearns for connection — to the land, to your body, to other women walking beside you.

 You are warmly invited.